chetansinghnegi-cpu/workfromhomejobs/README.md

 ---

 Made with ❤️ by the [Atsmantra](https://github.com/chetansinghnegi-cpu) community.
-Let’s make job hunting in India easier — together. 🇮🇳
+Let’s make job hunting in India easier, transparent, and open — together.